thundercore/developers-portal/docs/rng.md

 contract.

 ## Motivation
-When developing smart contract for Ethereum, there's no builtin support to generate cryptographically secure random numbers.
-There are some possible solutions e.g. using Ethereum Alarm or Oraclize.
-While these solutions rely on external services and are not scalable.
-To address such requirements, ThunderCore implements builtin support to generate cryptographically secure random numbers through precompiled contract.
+When developing smart contract for Ethereum, there's no built-in support to generate cryptographically secure random numbers.
+While there are some possible solutions e.g. using Ethereum Alarm or Oraclize, these solutions rely on external services and are not scalable.
+To address this need, ThunderCore has implemented built-in support to generate cryptographically secure random numbers through precompiled contract.

 ## Specification
-ThunderCore implements a precompiled contract which resides at address 0x8cC9C2e145d3AA946502964B1B69CE3cD066A9C7.
+ThunderCore has implemented a precompiled contract which resides at address 0x8cC9C2e145d3AA946502964B1B69CE3cD066A9C7.
 The address is the first 20 bytes of sha256("Thunder_Random").
 Each invocation of fallback function of trusted random generator precompiled contract will return a 256-bit random number.
 The gas cost for each invocation is 26134.
 The invocation is the same as calling Ethereum precompiled contracts.
 Below is an example which can be embedded into smart contract.
-ThunderCore also creates a library which can be imported from Github with URL github.com/thundercore/RandomLibrary/RandomLibrary.sol in Remix.
+ThunderCore also provides a library which can be imported from Github with URL github.com/thundercore/RandomLibrary/RandomLibrary.sol in Remix.
-The random number generator will always return a bytes32 value, so you will need to cast/convert this value as it best suits your needs.
+The random number generator will always return a bytes32 value, so you will need to cast or convert this value as it best suits your needs.

 ```
 function rand() internal returns (uint256) {